propelorm/Propel/cookbook/working-with-unit-tests.markdown

 ### How the Tests Work ###

-Every method in the test classes that begins with ‘test’ is run as a test case by PHPUnit.
-All tests are run in isolation;
+Every method in the test classes that begins with `test` is run as a test case by PHPUnit.
-the setUp() method is called at the beginning of ”each” test and the tearDown() method is called at the end.
+All tests are run in isolation; the `setUp()` method is called at the beginning of "each" test and the `tearDown()` method is called at the end.

-The BookstoreTestBase class specifies setUp() and tearDown() methods which populate and depopulate, respectively, the database.
+The `BookstoreTestBase` class specifies `setUp()` and `tearDown()` methods which populate and depopulate, respectively, the database.
 This means that every unit test is run with a cleanly populated database.
-To see the sample data that is populated, take a look at the BookstoreDataPopulator class.
+To see the sample data that is populated, take a look at the `BookstoreDataPopulator` class.
 You can also add data to this class, if needed by your tests; however, proceed cautiously when changing existing data in there as there may be unit tests that depend on it.
 More typically, you can simply create the data you need from within your test method.
-It will be deleted by the tearDown() method, so no need to clean up after yourself.
+It will be deleted by the `tearDown()` method, so no need to clean up after yourself.

 If you've made a change to a template or to Propel behavior, the right thing to do is write a unit test that ensures that it works properly -- and continues to work in the future.

 ### Write one ###

 Writing a unit test often means adding a method to one of the existing test classes.
 For example, let's test a feature in the Propel templates that supports saving of objects when only default values have been specified.
-Just add a `testSaveWithDefaultValues()` method to the `GeneratedObjectTest` class (test/testsuite/generator/builder/om/GeneratedObjectTest.php), as follows:
+Just add a `testSaveWithDefaultValues()` method to the `GeneratedObjectTest` class (test/testsuite/generator/builder/om/GeneratedObjectTest.php), as
+follows:

 {% highlight php %}
 <?php